-We believe that all children should have access to the academic support they need to succeed, and offer a variety of funding options to support families in need.
+We believe all children should have access to the academic support they need to succeed, and we seek funding options to support all families.
 We are focused on promoting community awareness and fostering a greater understanding of the issues and challenges faced by children with Learning Challenges.
 Through early intervention, our goal is to make a transformative difference in the learning and life outcomes of students.
 Our ultimate goal is to effect system change with wide ranging societal benefits.

 Community, Kindness, Acceptance, Achievement